Kahsolt/Quantum-Chase-Game/server/README.md

-# Quantum Tour (server)
+# Quantum Chase (server)

-    The server project for QGame "Quantum Tour"
+    The server project for QGame "Quantum Chase"

 ----